denisekedwards/denisekedwards/README.md

-- 👋 Hi, I’m @denisekedwards and I'm a UX/UI content strategist.
+- 👋 Hi, I’m @denisekedwards and I'm a Web and Digital Product Manager.
 - 👀 In addition to content and design, I’m interested in front-end development.
 - 🌱 I'm currently focusing on mastering JavaScript, but I've also dabbled a little bit in Python.
 - 💞️ I’m looking to collaborate with others to improve websites, web apps, and digital platforms.